moxystudio/react-page-swapper/README.md

   </PageSwapper>
   ```

-  Alternatively, you pass pass a `className` that has the same CSS declaration.
+  Alternatively, you may pass a `className` that has the same CSS declarations.
 </details>

 <details>
-  <summary>2.
-Focus handling</summary>
+  <summary>Focus handling</summary>

   The current focused element will be automatically blurred to to prevent animations from glitching.
 However, it's a good accessibility practice to focus the primary element within the new page.